PARKSIDE PROMISE PLUS FAQ

 What if I don't think I am eligible?

-Even if you think you won’t qualify for the Parkside Promise Plus program, we recommend completing your FAFSA by May 1, 2019 (March 1 each year after).
-If you miss the May 1 deadline, or do not qualify to be in the Parkside Promise Plus program, our Office of Scholarships and Financial Aid can still help you understand your financial aid award and other options.
+Even if you think you won’t qualify for the Parkside Promise Plus program, we recommend completing your FAFSA by March 1.
+If you miss the March 1 deadline, or do not qualify to be in the Parkside Promise Plus program, our Office of Scholarships and Financial Aid can still help you understand your financial aid award and other options.

 What does it mean if I’m selected for verification?